leandromaia.dev

 Why AI features are becoming reliability problems

-Over the last year, many products added AI features.
-Chat assistants, automatic summaries, classification, recommendations, drafting emails, generating documentation, suggesting actions.
-In many cases
+Over the last year, many products added AI features: chat assistants, automatic summaries, classification, recommendations, drafting emails, generating documentation, and suggesting actions.
+In many cases, those features changed the reliability surface of the product.

 Feb 3, 20265 min read